intro-skipper/intro-skipper/README.md

-# Introspipper - Docker mod for Jellyfin
+# Introskipper - Docker mod for Jellyfin

 This mod adds skip button to jellyfin, to be installed/updated during container start.